ephenix/mtg-trading-discord-bot/readme.md

 * `have` - text box which takes a list of cards exported from moxfield.

+example:

+# Using the `/list_trades` command.

+`/list_trades` takes 1 required parameter:

+* `user` (Discord.user)

+example:

+`/list_trades @username`

 Additionally, there is a 4000 character limit to the have and the want text boxes.
 To add additional orders, use the 'add' mode on a separate command.
 This is a discord limitation.

+This realistically limits the number of cards to about 120 per request.
+Once a user has more orders than this, the `/list_trades` command will cease working for them as well.

 ---